Editor's Note: Welcome to the first installment of "Operational Trust", a new series

 The Real Competitive Risk

-Over the next several years, many telecom providers may discover that their greatest competitive weakness is not network infrastructure, coverage, or pricing.
+Over the next several years, service providers may discover that their greatest competitive weakness is not network infrastructure, coverage, or pricing.
+It may be machine interpretability.

 If AI systems cannot reliably understand a provider's pricing, workflows, service structures, taxes, provisioning logic, or billing transparency, that provider becomes increasingly difficult to recommend, compare, automate, or trust inside AI-mediated purchasing environments.